Curriculum Vitae - Paul Steane

 Computer Literacy

-- Advanced knowledge of DOS and Windows (including 95/98, NT and XP).
+- Advanced knowledge of DOS and Windows.

 - Good knowledge of Microsoft Word and Excel.